 Who should take PrEP?

-The CDC recommends PrEP for people who are HIV-negative who have had anal or vaginal sex in the past six months and any of the following:
+The CDC recommends PrEP for people who are HIV-negative who have had anal or vaginal sex (are sexually active) in the past six months and any of the following:

 - Have been diagnosed with a sexually transmitted disease (STD) in the past six months